TYPO3-Documentation/T3DocTeam/Documentation/AboutTheTeam/Tasks/00OpenIssues.rst

 Feedback / Contrib
 ~~~~~~~~~~~~~~~~~~

 Update the "Feedback" or "Contribution" section in the "Introduction" section.

-Some of them are missing information about Slack and are still sending people to the mailing-
+Some of them are missing information about Slack and are still sending people
-list where they will sit in the void and wait forever.
+to the mailing-list where they will sit in the void and wait forever.

 .editorconfig
 ~~~~~~~~~~~~~